I've already made every imaginable mistake so that you don't have to.

 Car Shopping > Credit Card >

-This page is my take on using a credit card for buying a car.
+This page is my take on whether or not it makes sense to use a credit card to buy a car in the United States.

 For those of you outside the United States, I have no idea as to how any of this information may or may not apply to you.